Water Chestnuts Nutrition Facts and 12 Health Benefits

 11. They supply energy, drive away tiredness, and check the flow of blood from the wounds.

 12. Generally consumed raw, water chestnuts can also be sautéed or steamed.
-They can be served as a handy and a great snack for the evening.
+They can be served as a handy and great snack for the evening.

 Selection and Storage Tips